 At 468 meters above ground, the Sky Deck on the 118th floor is the main attraction of Seoul Sky.
 To me, the Lotte World Tower may not be in the best location for viewing the city center; but I went there for the entire experience.
 Pre-purchase the Lotte World Tower Seoul Sky tickets at a package price.
-Seoul Sky occupies the top 11 floors of the 555-meter high skyscraper and the tower features the world’s tallest and fastest double-decker elevator, the Sky Shuttle, which whisks passengers from the basement to the 121st-floor observation deck in one minute.
+Seoul Sky occupies the top 11 floors of the 555-meter-high skyscraper and the tower features the world’s tallest and fastest double-decker elevator, the Sky Shuttle, which whisks passengers from the basement to the 121st-floor observation deck in one minute.

 The entrance of Seoul Sky celebrated Korea’s history and culture through media art.
 Moreover, I highly recommend the 123 Lounge and enjoy some drinks or dessert while sitting by the window.